Four Gospels—One Story

 JULY 28 - Nº 209 Matthew 1:1; Mark 10:45; Luke 1:1-4; John 20:30-31

 The Gospels each portray Jesus in a different light.
-Look back over these summaries and ask yourself: Which aspect of Jesus’ character do I need to embrace more: his power and authority as King; his love as a servant; his understanding as a man; or his holiness as the Son of God?
+Look back over these summaries and ask yourself: Which aspect of Jesus’ character do I need to embrace more: His power and authority as King?
+His love as a servant?
+His understanding as a man?
+His holiness as the Son of God?